Senate leader McConnell says no chance of U.S. default on debt

 “There will not be any question that we will raise the debt ceiling,” McConnell told reporters.
 “I don’t think there’s any chance that we’ll allow the country to default.”

-Senate Appropriations Chairman Richard Shelby said Treasury Secretary Steven Mnuchin intended to ask U.S. House Speaker Nancy Pelosi to resume negotiations on the debt limit coupled with a spending cap deal for the 2020 fiscal year.
+By September or October, the Treasury Department could exhaust its current borrowing authority, adding pressure on Congress and the Trump administration to reach a deal on a new extension.

+Congress is scheduled to be in recess through almost all of August and the first week of September, raising questions about whether a debt limit and spending deal can be enacted before the break.

-Reporting by Richard Cowan and Doina Chiacu; Writing by David Alexander; Editing by Susan Thomas
+Reporting by Richard Cowan and Doina Chiacu; Writing by David Alexander Editing by Susan Thomas and Cynthia Osterman